yagutaro/dsc-complete-regression-lab-hbs-ds-060120/README.md

 # Complete Regression - Lab

 ## Introduction
-By now, you have created all the necessary functions to calculate the slope, intercept, best-fit line, prediction and visualizations.
+By now, you have created all the necessary functions to calculate the slope, intercept, best-fit line, prediction, and visualizations.
 In this lab you will put them all together to run a regression experiment and calculate the model loss.

 ## Objectives

 You will be able to:

-* Run a complete regression analysis using python
+* Perform a linear regression using self-constructed functions
+* Calculate the coefficient of determination using self-constructed functions
+* Use the coefficient of determination to determine model performance

 ## The formulas